Courses

 Expanding Telehealth

 Telehealth is using telecommunications and electronic information to provide remote, clinical healthcare, and while it was expanding prior to 2020, the COVID-19 pandemic opened the floodgates.
 Telehealth increases access and convenience for patients, especially those in rural areas or who are not able to travel to a clinic.
 It also reduces preventable readmissions and helps with prevention and early intervention.
-And because the number of patients a practitioner can see in a given period increase with telehealth, so do billable hours, but not necessarily at an increased cost to patients.
+And because the number of patients a practitioner can see in a given period increases with telehealth, so do billable hours, but not necessarily at an increased cost to patients.

 This webpage from the CDC discusses further benefits of telehealth, in particular in view of the COVID-19 pandemic.
 But as you read, take note of what aspects improve patient access in ways that might continue beyond the pandemic.